 Creating a custom AMI makes an exact copy of the current state of your EC2 instance.
 Therefore, keep the following in mind:

 - Remove all personal information from your EC2 instance before creating a custom AMI, including stored information such as web browser cookies and temporary files.

 - Creating a custom AMI copies any Elastic Block Store volumes that you may have attached.
 Be aware that this affects your costs when the custom AMI is deployed.
 For example, you may have a 100 GB attached EBS volume on your current EC2 instance.
 If you create a custom AMI from your instance and deploy it five times, you'll be charged for five new EC2 instances and five 100 GB EBS volumes.

 - When you launch instances from a custom AMI that includes a running ArcGIS Server site and web services, place them beneath an Amazon Elastic Load Balancer, thereby creating a siloed architecture.
 Note that this architecture does not provide any way for the GIS servers to communicate with each other.
 If you want a multiple-machine ArcGIS Server site instead, build it using one of the ArcGIS Enterprise on Amazon Web Services deployment tools.

-Once you configure an EC2 instance and its attached EBS volumes the exact way you want them, follow instructions provided by Amazon Web Services (AWS) to create your own AMI using the AWS Management Console.
+Once you configure an EC2 instance the exact way you want it, follow instructions provided by Amazon Web Services (AWS) to create your own AMI using the AWS Management Console.